isomerpages/pa-chingay/index.md

       url: /whats-on/chingay-mama-shop
       image: /images/Highlights/chingay-mamashop-highlightimage.jpg
   - infopic:
-      title: Chingay As You PHOTO It
-      subtitle: Chingay50 Programme
-      description: Have a fond memory of Chingay since 1973?
-Stay tuned to walk down the memory lane as we feature your photo memories!
-      button: Find Out More
-      url: /whats-on/Chingay50-Programme/hall-of-frames-public
-      image: /images/Highlights/chingay-as-you-photo-it--highlightimage.jpg
-      alt: Chingay As You PHOTO It
-  - infopic:
       title: Chingay50 Programme Booklet
       subtitle: Download Now
       description: Download the Chingay50 showcase programme booklet.